Loading...

 Incorporate Healthy Fats

-Add a small portion of healthy fats such as avocado slices or a handful of nuts to your meal, which can help to slow digestion.
+Add a small amount of healthy fats such as avocado or nuts to your meal, as they can help in moderating glucose absorption.

 healthspan-mbl